 Fusô: +5 degrees

 - ^In September 1920, the battlecruiser Haruna was badly damaged when she suffered a breech explosion in 'A' turret, caused by an error while loading.
 During repairs, the gun elevation in all her turrets was increased by enlarging the gun port openings.
 Her sisters and later capital ships were similarly modified during the 1920s.
 An additional increase in elevation was achieved in the 1930 rebuilds by deepening the gun wells and lowering the revolving structure down into the ships.
 Ise and Hyuga lacked sufficient depth in the aftmost two turrets to allow this last change, so only the four forward and amidships turrets were modified for greater elevations.
 It should be noted that even the original +25 degree elevation was greater than that of contemporary British designs which were generally limited to +15 or +20 degree elevations.

 - ^Q turret on the Kongô class was in a more favorable position than those on earlier British battlecruisers, increasing its firing arc to about 60 degrees before the beam and 90 degrees abaft it on either side, although it could not fire directly aft at elevations below about 10 degrees.

 - These mountings used Kenyon Doors to transfer projectiles onto the turret stalks.
 Auxiliary electric power was provided.
-Magazines were above the shell rooms in the original British design, although later ships and the modernized Kongôs had this arrangement reversed, showing the influence of a similar change in British thinking of the 1920s.
+Magazines were above the shell rooms in the original British design for the Kongô and her sisters, although later classes had this arrangement reversed, showing the influence of a similar change in British thinking of the 1920s.
 When the Kongô class was modernized, the magazines and shell rooms were redone to the new standard.
 Compressed air runout was added in the 1920s rebuilds.

 - The gun axes were 90 in (229 cm) apart.